iyear/tdl/docs/command/tdl.md

 ## tdl

-Telegram downloader, but not only a downloader
+Telegram Downloader, but more than a downloader

 ### Examples